 “Engineering social epidemics (virality) is a fantasy.
 This is something in our dreams we would be able to do.
 I don’t see any evidence that anyone can actually do this intentionally.”From “5 Questions for Duncan Watts” (USC Annenberg)

 I agree with him.
 If your Instagram account gets on average 10 likes per post you can’t just “engineer” a post to get millions of likes.
 In this article, I want to try to answer the question: what does the word viral mean?

 The root of this growth hacking Instagram content strategy lies in the understanding of the mechanism of virality, of how Instagram works.

 According to Google, within the first 10 days of June 2020, there were 4 times more views of videos related to the “Black lives matter” movement than in the entire year of 2019.

-Most people would agree that the black lives matters movement went viral.
+Most people would agree that the black lives Matter movement went viral.
 What can we learn from the virality phenomenon?
-By understanding the definition of what is viral we can come up with a growth hacking Instagram strategy.
+By understanding the definition of what is viral we can come up with a growth hacking Instagram content strategy.

 I base my explanations in this article on quotes from another article, by Adam Mosseri, the head of Instagram.

 “One of the main misconceptions we want to clear up is the existence of “The Algorithm.”
 Instagram doesn’t have one algorithm that oversees what people do and don’t see on the app.
 We use a variety of algorithms, classifiers, and processes, each with its own purpose.”

 From “Shedding More Light on How Instagram Works” (A. Mosseri)

 In this article, I will refer to all of the different algorithms of Instagram as “the algorithm”.
 But the algorithms of the news feed, the explore and reels have differences between them.